 A non-profit social enterprise registered under Section 8 of the Companies Act, 2013

-At Dhairya Social Initiatives Foundation we provide free commercial driver training to women from lower income groups so that they become employable, independent and self-reliant.
+We are a social enterprise founded to address the problem of skill deficit among underprivileged women in Telangana.
+At Dhairya Social Initiatives Foundation we provide free driver training and market linkage to women from low income groups and BPL communities to make them employable, independent and self-reliant.

 We work with bright and sharp women aged 18 years or above from marginalized sections of the society and train them in driving autos, cars and other automobiles.
-Apart from driving skills, women are taught digital and financial literacy, communication skills, grooming standards and basic self-defense.
-Support in finding employment and post-deployment monitoring is provided to ensure that the women can successfully use our training to earn a livelihood.
+Apart from driving skills, we teach them digital and financial literacy, communication skills, grooming standards and basic self-defense.
+We also support our beneficiaries in finding employment/self-employment opportunities to ensure that they successfully use our training to earn a livelihood.

 By doing so, we endeavor to increase the participation of women from lower income groups in the work force while elevating the overall safety factor for women.